Lennix/HappyAuction/readme.txt

   some basic operators.
 - The main entry script is Lua/Main.lua.
 - Always check function return status!
 Yes they can fail sometimes like when normal operation is interupted by some battle.net error.
+In which case use haReLogin to relogin.
 - Use haSetGlobalDelay() to slow everything down (fastest by default!)
+- If functions are ever deprecated they will remain available for several updates before being removed permanently.

 FUNCTIONS
 The following are the available functions in addition to standard LUA stuff arranged by category:

-AUCTION FILTERS:
+AUCTION/SEARCH:
+- haBid() -> status
+- haBid(bid) -> status
+    Bids on current item and sets an optional bid price.
+    - bid:      your max bid price.
+    - status:   true if successful

+- haBuyout() -> status
+    Buys out the current item.
+Use with caution!
+    - status:   true if successful

+- haFilterBuyout(amount) -> status
+- haFilterBuyout(amount, randomize) -> status
+- haFilterBuyout() -> amount
+    Sets or gets the buyout amount filter.
+    - amount:       buyout amount. -1 to clear.
+    - randomize:    if true adds a small random value to amount to avoid cached search results and detection.
+    - status:       true if successful

-- haFilterType(id) -> status
+- haFilterChar(id) -> status
-    Sets item filter.
-This will also take care of character and primary item types automatically.
+    Sets character filter.
     - id:       substring identifier of secondary item type.
-                example: 'voodoo' will match 'Voodoo Mask'
+                example: 'doc' will match 'Witch Doctor'
     - status:   true if successful

 - haFilterLevel(min,  max) -> status